hamzashafiq28/Object-Detection-and-Tracking/README.md

 - Optimized parameters for dancing scenarios with occlusions
 - Visualization of tracks and trajectories
 - Performance statistics
+- Mobile optimization with model export to various formats

 ## Installation Instructions